ANY OPINION SHARED ON THIS WEBSITE DOES NOT REFLECT THOSE OF WVLA LOCAL 33/WGMB FOX44, NEXSTAR MEDIA GROUP OR ITS STAFF.

 Staying professional while TOTALLY geeking out on the inside, I filmed the above VOSOT featuring the Louisiana local, as well as Austin St. John, the original red Power Ranger, on the set of their movie Tres Leches.

 Here’s the full playlist of some of my stories while working as News Photographer, in chronological order:

 Production Assistant (August 2016 – present)

 At-home duties, as well as additional work, called for a change in position from news photographer, a stop below reporter, to Production Assistant (P.A.) running TelePrompTer for the evening news.
 This lasted for about six weeks during the Rio Olympics and the August 2016 flood.
 But due to freelance opportunities and MyScene TV returning to air, I made a third move to Graphics Operator for the weekend broadcasts.
 This is where I am today.

 From September 2016 to September 2017, I worked under Lauren McCoy, a powerhouse multimedia journalist (MMJ) who started as a P.A. while in school and worked her way up to anchor.
 Easily one of my favorite people in the world, she would often makes use of PLAZes, full-screen graphics displayed on the plasma TV in studio.
-Gaining compliments from her and my coworkers routinely, here are my PLAZ and OTS (over-the-shoulder) graphics up until October 2017:
+Gaining compliments from her and my coworkers routinely, here are all of my PLAZ and OTS (over-the-shoulder) graphics during my time at the station:

-This continues my “fan-to-man” streak.
+This continued my “fan-to-man” streak.
 That is, going from being a fan of a person, show or concept to being someone who’s now in it.
 Growing up, I was always a fan of news production, wondering what all went into assembling a local broadcast.
-Now I’m getting to see it firsthand on a weekly basis, applying what I’ve learned to my own productions.
+Here, I got to see it firsthand on a weekly basis, applying what I’ve learned to my own productions.